jaxio/celerio-angular-quickstart/README.md

 to access your database content.
 The generated code covers much more areas than a simple Hello World app (search, pagination, validation, auto-complete, etc.)

-To generate an application from a sample database, follow the instructions from the [quickstart][] The following [screencast](https://www.youtube.com/watch?v=MBrgeykyTGs) shows you what to expect.
+To generate an application from a sample database, follow the instructions from the [quickstart][] folder.
+The following [screencast](https://www.youtube.com/watch?v=MBrgeykyTGs) shows you what to expect.

 Take a look at the generated code for yourself.
 Out of this